travelping/tetrapak/README.md

     package.maintainer :: string()

-This goes into the Maintainer field of generated packages.
+This goes into the Maintainer Field of generated packages.
 Defaults to `"Joe User <joe@example.com>"`.

 -------------------------------------------------------------------------